-Organisations can find all approved apprenticeship and traineeships at the Apprenticeship and Traineeship search.
+Councils can find all approved apprenticeships and traineeships using the Training Services Apprenticeship and Traineeship Search.

-Organisations are strongly encouraged to identify subsidised training providers available on the Smart and Skilled Provider List.
-These are Registered Training Organisations (RTO) that deliver NSW Government subsidised training for the 2025-2026 period.
+Councils are strongly encouraged to identify training providers that offer government subsided training available on the Smart and Skilled Provider List.
+These are Registered Training Organisations (RTOs) that deliver NSW Government subsidised training for the 2025-2026 period.

-An Apprentice Connect Australia Provider should be contacted once the apprentice/trainee start date is known to help with registration and the completion of a Training Contract.
+An Apprentice Connect Australia Provider should be contacted once the apprentice/trainee start date is known to help with registration and completion of a Training Contract.
 For an apprenticeship or traineeship to be legal in NSW, the employer and apprentice/trainee must sign a Training Contract and have it approved by Training Services.